 - Entrapment:.
 You were induced by law enforcement to commit a narcotics trafficking offense that you would not have otherwise committed but for the improper coercion of law enforcement.

-These are just a few of several possible defenses that could be raised by your DC federal drug lawyer, depending on the particular circumstances of your case.
+These are just a few of several possible defenses that can be raised by a DC federal drug lawyer, depending on the particular circumstances of the case.
 Contact a DC federal drug lawyer to learn more about how you can fight federal drug charges and protect your rights.

 Federal Drug Crimes